emptymalei/physics/docs/_build/html/_sources/relativity/sr/doppler-effect.rst.txt

 Needless to say, it can be explained using spacetime diagram.
 The only caveat is to pay attention to the equal time surface.

-I am just too lazy to make a spacetime diagram with six axis here.
+I am just too lazy to make a spacetime diagram with six axes here.
 You get the idea.